 All these performance indicators have received an appropriate level of assurance, such as independent third-party verification, regulatory reporting assurance processes, or through our own internal audit team.
-The performance tables on pages 85 to 109 state what level of assurance has been obtained for each metric, and the sections of this report that have received external assurance are marked as such on the relevant pages, including the figures in our energy and carbon report and our remuneration report.
-These audit opinions can be found on our website at unitedutilities.com/corporate/ responsibility/our-approach/esg-performance
+The performance tables on pages 79 to 105 state what level of assurance has been obtained for each metric, and the sections of this report that have received external assurance are marked as such on the relevant pages, including the figures in our energy and carbon report.
+These audit opinions can be found on our website at unitedutilities.com/corporate/responsibility/our-approach/esg-performance